 Lawrence’s work has been widely exhibited and is held in museums, and private collections including The Museum of Fine Arts, Houston, The Dallas Museum of Art, The Rachofsky Collection, ArtPace Center for Contemporary Art, Jack S. Blanton Museum of Art, American Airlines and the Art Collection of the Dallas Cowboys.
-She received the 2015 Moss/Chumley Award from the Meadows Museum, and the 2009 Otis and Velma Davis Dozier Travel Award from the Dallas Museum of Art.
+She received a 2018 MacDowell Fellowship, the 2015 Moss/Chumley Award from the Meadows Museum, and the 2009 Otis and Velma Davis Dozier Travel Award from the Dallas Museum of Art.
 Her work was included in the 1997 Biennial Exhibition at the Whitney Museum of American Art, New York, NY.
 She is an alumnus of the Core Program at the Museum of Fine Arts, Houston, and the Skowhegan School.
 She received a BFA from The Hartford Art School and an MFA from The Maryland Institute College of Art.

 Originally from New York, Lawrence lived and worked in Denton, Texas 1996-2021.
 Annette is Professor Emerita of Studio Art at the University of North Texas.
 She was Visiting Faculty at Bennington College in Vermont 2021-2023.
 She was appointed the Edna J. Koury Distinguished Professor and Chair of the Department of Art and Art History at the University of North Carolina – Chapel Hill in 2023.
 She divides her time between Chapel Hill, NC and Pine Lake, GA where she is in the early stages of developing an artist residency called West Orchid.